nirajuttarwar/Internship-Projects/README.md

 # Internship-Projects
-This projects are completed in Internship Program at I2E Consulting
+This practice projects are completed in Internship Program at I2E Consulting.